Published: January 15, 2007

 Appearing on “Fox News Sunday,” Mr. Cheney said “national security letters” issued to banks and credit agencies were an essential tool for investigating terrorism cases in the United States.

-He said the Pentagon had crossed no legal boundaries in issuing the letters independent of the
+He said the Pentagon had crossed no legal boundaries in issuing the letters independent of the Federal Bureau of Investigation.

 The practice of publicizing accusations of political disloyalty or subversion with insufficient regard to evidence.